-In this edition of Meet the Team, we sat down with Sarah DeBouter, admissions counselor at Norwich University Online.
+In this edition of Meet the Team, we sat down with Sarah DeBouter, student support advisor at Norwich University Online.

 Q: What is your background?

 A: My background is in social work.
 I worked with homeless and justice-involved veterans for almost two years.
 Following this work, I proceeded to work with adults with intellectual and developmental disabilities and help them find and maintain meaningful employment.
 I have also worked with the Department of Children and Families and am a respite provider for foster families.
 I came to Norwich University to help make a difference in student’s lives and create an inclusive and diverse environment on our physical and virtual campuses.